 The proper location of the fryer is very important for operation, speed, and convenience.
-Choose a location which will provide easy loading and unloading without interfering with the final assembly of food orders.
-Operators have found that frying from raw to finish, and holding the product in a warmer provides fast continuous service.
+Choose a location which provides easy loading and unloading without interfering with the final assembly of food orders.
+Operators have found that frying from raw to finish, and holding the product in warmer provides fast, continuous service.
 Landing or dumping tables should be provided next to at least one side of the fryer.
-Keep in mind the best efficiency will be obtained by a straight line operation, i.e. raw in one side and finish out the other side.
+Keep in mind the best efficiency will be obtained by a straight line operation, i.e., raw in one side and finish out the other side.
 Order assembly can be moved away with only a slight loss of efficiency.
 To properly service the fryer, 24 inches (60.96 cm) of clearance is needed on all sides of the fryer.
 Access for servicing can be attained by removing a side panel.
+Also, at least 6 inches (15.24 cm) around the base of the unit is needed for proper air supply to the combustion chamber.